Skip to content

 Determined during scoping.

-Who should be in the room?
+Who should be involved?

 Participant design is part of the scoping process.
 In many engagements, leadership and employee sessions are separated to support candor.
 Mixed sessions may be used when the goal is alignment across roles.